GerritCodeReview/aws-gerrit/single-primary/README.md

 the dual-primary recipe and it could be easily adapted (you can find the relevant issue [here](https://bugs.chromium.org/p/gerrit/issues/detail?id=13092)).

+### X-Ray

+To enable X-Ray tracing just set the `XRAY_ENABLED` environment variable to `true`.
+This will install an x-ray daemon task alongside gerrit and will automatically instrument gerrit to trace all HTTP and jdbc related traffic (such as H2 caches).

 ## How to run it

 You can find [on GerritForge's YouTube Channel](https://www.youtube.com/watch?v=zr2zCSuclIU) a